 Round-lobed hepatica (Hepatica americana) is a suitable companion for Dutchman's breeches.
 They are both perennials native to eastern North America, they require the same sun and soil conditions, and both are among the earliest wildflowers to bloom in their native region (Hepatica blooms just before Dutchman's breeches).

 The flower color of Hepatica can be white, pink, lavender, or bluish-lavender.
 As with Dutchman's breeches, the flowers are only about 1 inch across, but they make up for this small size through their great numbers.
 The three-lobed foliage is also attractive.

 The shade tolerance of Dutchman's breeches makes it a natural for woodland gardens.
 Many gardeners grow theirs on the north side of the house.

 Some report that these flowers are plants that attract butterflies and bees.
-This author has been able to confirm that the plant attracts ants—just the opposite of the plants used in organic ant control.
+The plant also attracts ants, however.

 Origin of the Names

 The origin of the botanical name is somewhat at odds with that of the common name.
-The genus name, Dicentra is botanical Latin (derived from the Greek) and means "having two spurs," the two spurs being the two pant-legs that compose each of the pantaloons.
+The genus name of Dicentra is botanical Latin (derived from the Greek) and means "having two spurs," the two spurs being the two pant-legs that compose each of the pantaloons.
 So far, so good, as the "pantaloons" theme continues.
-However, the specific epithet, cucullaria breaks with the theme: In Latin, the word means "hooded."
+However, the species name of cucullaria breaks with the theme: In Latin, the word means "hooded."
 Whoever decided on the species name apparently thought the flowers resembled headwear more than pants.